-easyedgeTM allows you to do more than just talk on your phone. easyedgeTM is a technology and service that allows you to download and use applications on your phone.
-With easyedgeTM, it is quick and easy to personalize your phone to suit your lifestyle and tastes.
+For My Sounds files: Set As/ Record Voice/ Delete/ Rename/ Lock/Unlock / File Info/ Sort By easyedgeTM easyedgeTM allows you to do more than just talk on your phone. easyedgesm is a technology and service that allows you to download and use applications on your phone.
+With easyedgesM, it is quick and easy to personalize your phone to suit your lifestyle and tastes.
 Just download the applications that appeal to you.
 From ringtones and wallpapers to games and productivity tools, you can be assured you will find something useful, practical, or downright entertaining.
 There are new applications constantly available for your use.